Kira Mardikes by Deja View Photography

 PRESS

-Pen, ink, Spade, Rake - Finding inspiration in the garden by Brennan Labrie, Port Townsend Leader
+Pen, ink, Spade, Rake - Finding inspiration in the garden by Brennan Labrie, Port Townsend Leader, July 24, 2019

 CREDITS and THANKS